awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

    + For **UID \(number\)**, enter the user ID for the user who has the permissions you want to use by default to run Lambda functions in the group\.
 You can use the getent passwd command on your AWS IoT Greengrass device to look up the user ID\.
    + For **GID \(number\)**, enter the group ID for the group that has the permissions you want to use by default to run Lambda functions in the group\.
 You can use the getent group command on your AWS IoT Greengrass device to look up the group ID\.
 **Important**
 Running as the root user increases risks to your data and device\.
 Do not run as root \(UID/GID=0\) unless your business case requires it\.
-For more information, see [Running a Lambda Function as Root](#lambda-running-as-root)\.
+For more information, see [Running a Lambda function as root](#lambda-running-as-root)\.

 The changes take effect when the group is deployed\.

-## Setting Default Containerization for Lambda Functions in a Group<a name="lambda-containerization-groupsettings"></a>
+## Setting default containerization for Lambda functions in a group<a name="lambda-containerization-groupsettings"></a>

 This feature is available for AWS IoT Greengrass Core v1\.7 and later\.

+The containerization setting for a Greengrass group determines the default containerization for the Lambda functions in the group\.
++ In **Greengrass container** mode, Lambda functions run in an isolated runtime environment inside the AWS IoT Greengrass container by default\.
++ In **No container** mode, Lambda functions run as regular Linux processes by default\.

-You can modify the group settings to specify the default containerization for Lambda functions in the group\.
+You can modify group settings to specify the default containerization for Lambda functions in the group\.
 You can override this setting for one or more Lambda functions in the group if you want the Lambda functions to run with containerization different from the group default\.
-Before you change containerization settings, see [Considerations When Choosing Lambda Function Containerization](#lambda-containerization-considerations)\.
+Before you change containerization settings, see [Considerations when choosing Lambda function containerization](#lambda-containerization-considerations)\.

 **Important**
 If you want to change the default containerization for the group, but have one or more functions that use a different containerization, change the settings for the Lambda functions before you change the group setting\.
 If you change the group containerization setting first, the values for the **Memory limit** and **Read access to /sys directory** settings are discarded\.